 If you’re enjoying a white winter and out skiing a lot, there’s some simple things you can do with your Suunto watch and Suunto app to find nice tracks to explore and train more effectively.
 Read on for our six tips!

 Find the cross-country ski tracks

 Ok, first step: where to ski?
 You might know where your local tracks are but how about exploring somewhere further?
-Based on millions of workouts, Suunto Heatmaps on Suunto 7 and Suunto app show where the Suunto community loves to train across the planet.
+Based on millions of workouts, Suunto Heatmaps in Suunto app show where the Suunto community loves to train across the planet.
 Simply select the cross-country skiing heatmap and see where the glow is.
-(On Suunto app go to the map view on Suunto app and select ‘cross-country skiing’ in the heatmap options.)

 Wear your watch on top of your sleeve